Chris Wooten

 Chris Wooten (born August 28, 1968) is an American politician.
 He is a member of the South Carolina House of Representatives from the 69th District, serving since 2018.
 He is a member of the Republican party.

-Wooten received some notoriety in September 2019 after he was bitten by a snake while outside his house.
+Wooten received some notoriety in September 2019 after he was bitten by a snake outside his house.
 He recovered and was discharged from the hospital several days after the incident.